julelang/manual/src/integrated-jule/backend-emits.md

 ## Emit from Jule Source Code

 You may also want to use the variables or types you wrote in the Jule code in the emit.
 In this context, pass what you want by using the variadic parameter.
-In such a case your code will be assumed to be a format, the same formatting rules provided by standard [`std/fmt`](/std/fmt) library will apply.
+In such a case, your code will be assumed to be a format; the same formatting rules provided by the standard [`std/fmt`](/std/fmt) library will apply.

-The arguments you pass are evaluated by your compiler as they are in the backend, and placed in your emit code.
+The arguments you pass are evaluated by your compiler as they are in the backend, and placed in your emitted code.

 For example:
 ```jule